alexisbellido/dockerize-django/README.rst

 A Django stack running with Docker.

-See also: `Ansible and Django project <https://github.com/alexisbellido/ansible-and-django/>`_ for more details.
+See also the `Ansible and Django <https://github.com/alexisbellido/ansible-and-docker/>`_ project.

 Overview
 ------------------------------------------